elastic/apm-agent-dotnet/RELEASING.md

 Additionally, in case of a major version release, we need to create a PR in [elastic/docs](https://github.com/elastic/docs).

 In this PR we need to update:
 - [`conf.yaml`](https://github.com/elastic/docs/blob/master/conf.yaml): Set the `current` part to the new `<major>.x` and add that to the `branches` and `live` parts.
-In addition, remove the previous major from the `live` key.
+In addition, remove the previous major entry from the `live` key.
-- [`shared/versions/stack/*.asciidoc`](https://github.com/elastic/docs/tree/master/shared/versions/stack): This directory defines how links from stack versioned documentation relate to links from non-stacked versioned documentation.
-For example, in the 8.5 file, the variable :apm-dotnet-branch: is set to 1.x.
-This means any links in the 8.5 stack docs (like the APM Guide) that point to the APM Agent .NET Reference, will point to the 1.x version of those docs.
+- [`shared/versions/stack/*.asciidoc`](https://github.com/elastic/docs/tree/master/shared/versions/stack): This directory defines how links from stack-versioned documentation relate to links from non stack-versioned documentation.
+For example, in the `8.5` file, the variable `:apm-dotnet-branch:` is set to `1.x`.
+This means any links in the `8.5` stack docs (like the APM Guide) that point to the APM .NET Agent reference, will point to the `1.x` version of those docs.
 The number of files you update in this directory depends on version compatibility between stack docs and your APM agent.
-In general, we update as far back as the new version of the agent is compatible with the Stack; this pushes new documentation to the user.
+In general, we update as far back as the new version of the agent is compatible with the stack; this pushes new documentation to the user.

 ## Executing the release script locally